hep-gc/shoal/shoal-agent/README.md

  _**Note**: A geoip domain database is requied to use these boolean features.

+### Hint for the ATLAS Experiment Users:

+A complete shoal_agent.conf file for ATLAS can be obtained by:

+    sudo curl http://shoal.heprc.uvic.ca/repo/shoal_agent.conf -o /etc/shoal/shoal_agent.conf

 ###Other Methods
 1. [Install EPEL](http://fedoraproject.org/wiki/EPEL)
 2. `yum install python-pika python-netifaces`